Haquor/haquor.pw/content/feed/faceapp-ci.md

 What this memo DOES reveal, is that U.S. intelligence struggles to keep control of its citizens data.
 Every year, U.S. citizens [personal data is sold and traded between data brokers](https://www.wired.com/story/wired-guide-personal-data-collection/) both in and outside of the United States.

-Hackers have been observed trading the data of U.S. citizens collected by American firms such as Equifax, Experian and Transunion as a counterintelligence asset to foreign countries.
+Hackers have been observed [selling the data of U.S. citizens](https://krebsonsecurity.com/2017/12/the-market-for-stolen-account-credentials/) collected by American firms such as Equifax, Experian and Transunion as a counterintelligence asset to foreign countries.

 Since lawmakers refuse to hold data brokers, large companies and collection firms accountable, it looks like it's up to U.S. intelligence to protect user data from falling into the hands of foreign rivals.